Meeting Future Mobile Traffic Needs by Peak-Throughput Design of Next-Gen RAN

 \subsection{Blockages due to nomadic obstacles}

-Blockages due to nomadic obstacles are caused by moving vehicles or pedestrians and are modeled using stochastic geometry methods~\cite{6290250,10168854}.
+Blockages due to nomadic obstacles are caused by moving vehicles or pedestrians{~\cite{maccartney2016millimeter}} and are modeled using stochastic geometry methods~\cite{6290250,10168854}.
 When a nomadic obstacle blocks a link's LoS, the blockage loss can be computed with a modified version of the 3GPP blockage loss model~\cite{GRANW2018study}.

-The blockage attenuation introduced by human blockage can reach as high as 20 dB if the mmWave link is subject to multiple human obstructions.
+The blockage attenuation introduced by human blockage can reach as high as 20 dB if the mmWave link is subject to multiple human obstructions{~\cite{collonge2004influence}}.
 However, the received signal quality may still be reliable enough to meet service requirements.
 For this reason, even if the signal is attenuated, the radio link can still be available for service and must be considered as part of a viable solution.

 We rely on an improved version of the Blockage Model B in 3GPP TR 38.901 document~\cite{GRANW2018study}, which accurately characterizes the blockage loss affecting a direct communication link by means of geometric considerations.
 Specifically, each of the K potential obstacles, or blockers, obstructing the direct link between transmitter (Tx) and receiver (Rx) is modeled as a rectangular screen with height $h_k$ and width $w_k$.
 The blockage attenuation is computed according to a knife-edge diffraction model applied to the rectangle.
-Differently from 3GPP version, though, which only considers a two-dimensional geometry, the improved version considers a three-dimensional representation, which is more accurate when the blocker’s length cannot be ignored, f.i., in case of vehicles.
-This improved obstacle model is then implemented within a Monte-Carlo simulator in which random obstacles are dropped in a certain circle around the Tx: the centers of the blockers are distributed according to a homogeneous Poisson point process (PPP) on the 2D circle with radius $R$ in the $x-y$ plane with density $\lambda_B$, which denotes the mean number of blockers per square meter.
+Differently from 3GPP version, though, which only considers a two-dimensional geometry, our improved version considers a {2.5}-dimensional representation, which is more accurate when the blocker’s length cannot be ignored, f.i., in case of vehicles; {such approach is validated by other works in the literature~\cite{jain2019impact, alwajeeh2017high,liu2013full}.} This improved obstacle model is then implemented within a Monte-Carlo simulator in which random obstacles are dropped in a certain circle around the Tx: the centers of the blockers are distributed according to a homogeneous Poisson point process (PPP) on the 2D circle with radius $R$ in the $x-y$ plane with density $\lambda_B$, which denotes the mean number of blockers per square meter.
 The orientation of the blockers $\varrho_B$ is uniformly distributed at random, i.e., $\varrho_B \sim \mathcal{U}[0, 2\pi)$.